PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Linked List/Singly Linked List.md

 ```
 3.

-Now, we will remove what the target node is pointing at the next node(right).
+Now, we will Free the memory what the target node is pointing at the next node(right).
 Now, using the following code.

 TargetNode.next −> NULL;
 ```